Admission to the Broadcasting Diploma program has been suspended

 You gain experience working with real clients, producing corporate videos, covering local sporting events and creating promotional materials for both college-based and community-wide organizations.

-- The Shift Radio is streamed live via the internet - listen in on our eclectic mix of music, news and special coverage of college events.
+- CMRU Radios is streamed live via the internet - listen in on our eclectic mix of music, news and special coverage of college events.